ManticoreGamesInc/platform-documentation/src/index.md

 This documentation is continuously written and edited by both Manticore as well as members of the community.
 Contributions are more than welcome!
-It is easy to do so, as files are simply text files with some :fas fa-external-link-alt: [Markdown](https://daringfireball.net/projects/markdown/syntax) extras for formatting.
-We then compile the markdown files into a static website using the open source :fas fa-external-link-alt: [MkDocs](https://www.mkdocs.org/) platform, and host the site using :fas fa-external-link-alt: [Netlify](https://www.netlify.com).
+It is easy to do so, as files are simply text files with some [Markdown](https://daringfireball.net/projects/markdown/syntax) extras for formatting.
+We then compile the markdown files into a static website using the open source [MkDocs](https://www.mkdocs.org/) platform, and host the site using [Netlify](https://www.netlify.com).

 !!! info "Contributions Welcome!"
     Just click on the :far fa-edit: icon on the top right of any page.
     You'll need a GitLab account, with contribution permissions.
 If you want to help out, just email [docs@manticoregames.com](mailto:docs@manticoregames.com) with the name of your GitLab account to get set up.
-    More specific contribution details can be found on our :fas fa-external-link-alt: [repository](https://gitlab.com/manticore-games/platform-documentation/blob/production-publish/CONTRIBUTING.MD).
+    More specific contribution details can be found on our [repository](https://gitlab.com/manticore-games/platform-documentation/blob/production-publish/CONTRIBUTING.MD).

 ## Organization of the Documentation